ngocthao2202/OOP_Project_ZoeFindingSammy/README.md

 After running the game, the interface of the game will be set up.
 The opening is "Menu" including "Help" & "Start".
 "Help" will help players understand how the game works, after that player can begin the impossible mission by clicking "Start".

 ## Rules:
-The army will be arranged into a rectangle, and each turn the horizontal line will start to drop bullets.
-Players must dodge bullets and destroy enemy troops to win, otherwise they will fail to save the earth.

 ### Controls:
 | Action | Key      |